yantrajs/web-site/docs/csx-modules/introduction.md

 Yantra supports loading CSX files as modules which can be used in JavaScript.
 There are two ways you can export your code in CSX Module.

+Since Yantra is built on .NET, we have given csx module higher priority.
+So if there are two files with same name and `.csx` and `.js`, `.csx` module has higher priority.
+This is done so you can create unified module and in absence of Yantra, normal `.js` module can be loaded.

 1. Module Function
 2. Export Attributes